ChurchApps/ChurchAppsSupport/lessons/fmrlessonschurchadmin.md

-## How For Minstry Rescources adds lessons in lessons.church.
+## For Minstry Rescources guide to add lessons on lessons.church.

 1. Go to [Lessons.Church](https://lessons.church/login) and click on login.